Flexa

 Companies aiming to promote inclusivity must go beyond a one-size-fits-all approach.
 It's important to recognise different individuals face unique challenges due to the intersections of their identities.
 For example, a woman of colour may face different obstacles and biases compared to a white woman or a man of colour.

 Taking intersections into consideration allows companies to ensure that their DEI initiatives are inclusive and tailored to address the specific challenges faced by individuals from diverse backgrounds.
+Here are some of examples of intersectionality in the workplace.

 3) Unconscious bias